VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 2. [Adding Preset Avatars](../WorldMakingGuide/PresetAvatar.md)

-!!! caution "Issue enabling edit on Default AvatarFile"
+!!! warning "Issue enabling edit on Default AvatarFile"
     Following a certain procedure, the issue causing the default AvatarFile(`Vketchan_v1.6_Mtoon_blendshape`) to be editable may be triggered.<br>
     As editing the default avatar may cause unexpected performance, please create a new AvatarFile on adding a new preset avatar.<br>
     As the default avatar is protected by the package, the editing will be resetted on restarting the Unity editor.
 Therefore, please refrain from editing the default avatar.